spuddister/spuddister/README.md

-# My name is Sam Puddister 🐱‍🚀
+# Welcome to my profile!

-I am an aerospace engineering graduate living in Ottawa whose goal is to make a career switch into development.
+My name is Sam Puddister and I am an aerospace engineering graduate living in Ottawa and my goal is to make a career switch into development.

-I’m currently working my way through [The Odin Project](https://www.theodinproject.com/) and I'm working hard to become a full stack developer.
+I’m currently working my way through [The Odin Project](https://www.theodinproject.com/) to become a full stack developer.

 Right now I'm learning React.
 Take a look at my most recent project [here](https://github.com/spuddister/cv-project).